 Dr Thomas Barnardo and controversy

-A range of accusations were thrown at Barnardo.
-These included that:
+A range of accusations was thrown at Barnardo.
+These included:

 … that the homes were badly managed; that the boys were cruelly treated; that the children and the Homes were specially prepared for the arrival of visitors; that the children suffered from disease, the consequence of the the neglect of simple sanitary precautions, and of poor diet; that there was scarcely any religious or moral training; that the Doctor’s stories of rescues were grossly exagerated, and the photographs he published were faked and therefore deceptive.